Approximate Thompson Sampling for Learning Linear Quadratic Regulators with $O(\sqrt{T})$ Regret: Introduction

-In TS-based online learning, sampling from a distribution is crucial, but posterior sampling faces challenges in high-dimensional spaces.
-To overcome this, Markov chain Monte Carlo (MCMC) methods, particularly Langevin MCMC, have been proposed~\cite{gilks1995markov,roberts1996exponential,durmus2016sampling,welling2011bayesian}.
+In TS-based online learning, posterior sampling becomes challenging in high-dimensional settings.
+It is also computationally intractable when the posterior distribution lacks a closed-form expression, which occurs when the noise and prior distributions are not conjugate.
+To address this, Markov Chain Monte Carlo (MCMC) methods---particularly Langevin MCMC---have been proposed~\cite{gilks1995markov, roberts1996exponential, durmus2016sampling, welling2011bayesian}.
 With these theoretical foundations, there have been attempts to leverage Langevin MCMC to effectively solve contextual bandit problems~\cite{huix2023tight,xu2022langevin,mazumdar2020thompson} and MDPs~\cite{ishfaq2023provable,karbasi2023langevin}.
-Despite the advantages of Langevin MCMC, it still suffers from computational intensity.
-To alleviate the issues various acceleration methods are studied (see \cite{welling2011bayesian, li2019stochastic, mou2019high, ding2021random,lu2019accelerating} and references therein).
-In particular, the preconditioning technique is widely adopted for efficient computation~\cite{zhou2023single} as well as for sampling~\cite{welling2011bayesian, girolami2011riemann, dalalyan2017theoretical,dwivedi2018log,russo2017tutorial}.
-However, the application of TS with Langevin MCMC to LQR problems remains unexplored.
+Nevertheless, Langevin MCMC is computationally intensive.
+To mitigate this issue, various acceleration techniques have been studied (see~\cite{welling2011bayesian, li2019stochastic, mou2019high, ding2021random, lu2019accelerating} and references therein).
+In particular, preconditioning has been shown to be effective for improving sampling efficiency~\cite{welling2011bayesian, girolami2011riemann, dalalyan2017theoretical, dwivedi2018log}.
+Motivated by these findings, we incorporate preconditioned Langevin MCMC into TS for LQR problems.